PLAYING WITH FIRE – Conflict transformation and the clown – Laughton Lodge, nr Lewes, UK

 Starts 18:15 on first day - Finishes 14:00 on last day

-This online experiential workshop will give participants the chance to explore real-life situations of conflict through clowning improvisations and through dialogue and reflection within our group.
+This in-person workshop will give participants the chance to explore real-life situations of conflict through clowning improvisations and through dialogue and reflection within our group.
 Based on Jean Paul Lederarch’s notion of conflict transformation it will explore the ways in which we engage with conflict at four different levels, the personal (our own inner conflicts and our reactions to conflict), the relational (interpersonal conflict and mediating other conflicts), the structural (conflicts embedded within societies and organisations) and the cultural (conflicts embedded within cultures).

 By embracing our fears around vulnerability, loss of control and not knowing, the clown invites us to remain fully engaged, curious and interested even in times of greatest stress without losing the connectedness to our own inner voice and emotions.
 This practice counteracts our tendency in conflict to become smaller versions of ourselves and to get stuck in one-sidedness.
 Dealing successfully with conflict is about the courage and integrity to show our humanity and to listen to the humanity of the others.